Table of Contents

 It's important to factor the cost of health care into your retirement plan, as Medicare may not cover all of your needs.
-According to recent estimates, the average person will spend $122,000 to cover health care costs from age 70 on.
-This number also doesn't account for the medical costs you as a 62-year-old retiree might face during the gap between the start of your retirement and Medicare eligibility.
+According to the 2022 Retirement Healthcare Costs Data Report by HealthView Service, an average, healthy 65-year-old couple who retires in 2022 can expect to spend $673,587 on their healthcare costs during retirement.2 This number also doesn't account for the medical costs you as a 62-year-old retiree might face during the gap between the start of your retirement and Medicare eligibility.3

 So how can you afford health care if you retire at 62?
 There are several options available.
 First, the Affordable Care Act lets young retirees purchase health care coverage through the insurance marketplace, potentially allowing them to bide their time until reaching Medicare eligibility.

 Additionally, if you're in good health, you might consider setting money aside in a Roth individual retirement account (IRA) to cover potential medical expenses.
 Roth accounts are funded with money that has already been taxed, which means you can later access it tax-free, provided you hold the account for at least five years and reach age 59½ before making a withdrawal.
 This could make a Roth IRA a source for funds that could be accessed in case of medical expenses (again, provided you've held the account for at least five years).
 If you continue to enjoy good health, there's no required minimum distribution on Roth IRAs, which means they can continue to grow and increase your total savings if you don't tap the funds they contain (although, as investment-based accounts, they could also lose value).

 Social Security Benefits